 Tina Live is an American promotional record to promote the album Live In Europe on R&B and Rock radio stations.
 The songs are divided in four „classic live songs“ and four „killer rock tracks“.
-Tina Live was released in 1988 as a two disc sampler on the Capitol label on 5“ CD.
+Tina Live was released in 1988 as a two disc sampler from Capitol Records on 5“ CD.

 classic live songs